nescobedo/angular9-lazy-loading/README.md

 I've been creating a lot of angular repos lately and was setting up lazy loading for a new app.
 Should have been less then an hour to setup the modules and components I wanted but I kept getting errors when setting up child routes.

-In the end I forgot to consider that I was using the latest and greatest (Ivy) and that loadChildren process has changed.
+In the end I forgot that I was using the latest and greatest (Ivy) and that the loadChildren process was changed.

 **Angular 8:**
   loadChildren: '../app/orders/orders.module#OrdersModule',